calvdee/end-to-end-lead-scoring/Readme.md

 * The conversion rate of the current marketing campaign is 11%

-* A simple "domain-driven" model that chooses customers to target based on whether they converted in the last marketing campaign and choosing remaining customers randomly, improved the current conversion rate by 250% - bringing the conversion rate of targeted customers to 39%
+* A simple "domain-driven" model that chooses customers to target based on whether they converted in the last marketing campaign and chooses remaining customers randomly improved the current conversion rate by 250% - bringing the conversion rate of targeted customers to 39%

 * A Naive Bayes model using only categorical features from the original training set improved the baseline conversion rate by 354% - bringing the conversion rate of targeted customers to 51%